croz-ltd/nrich/nrich-logging/README.md

 ```

 `LoggingService` is responsible for logging exceptions.
 Default implementation is `Slf4jLoggingService` that uses `Slf4J` logger for logging exceptions and resolves
-verbosity and logging levels from `messgage.properties`.
+verbosity and logging levels from Springs `MessageSource`.

 ## Usage